A Headshot of Dr. FitzMedrud, therapist for relationship and sexual issues.

 • Program Manager and Clinical Supervisor for the Community Counseling Services program at Catholic Charities of Santa Clara County July 2010- June 2012.

-• Read here about other Presentations, Publications, and Achievements.
+• My Presentations, Publications, and Achievements.